Scott McKillop: Professional career

-2009 NFL Draft

-McKillop was regarded as one of the better linebackers available in the 2009 NFL Draft.
+McKillop was regarded as one of the better linebackers available in the 2009 NFL draft.
 He was selected in the fifth round (146th overall) by the San Francisco 49ers.

-San Francisco 49ers

 An inside linebacker in San Francisco's 3-4 defense, McKillop competed with former veteran player Jeff Ulbrich to serve as backup to Patrick Willis and Takeo Spikes.

 Scott McKillop recorded his first interception in a preseason game against the Oakland Raiders.
 Scott scored his first NFL touchdown on October 4, 2009 against the St. Louis Rams after recovering a botched punt return in the endzone.

 McKillop tore his left ACL and patellar tendon during the 2010 training camp.
 He was waived by the 49ers on August 30, 2011.